-12.7 2020-2021 Parafencing Selection Criteria
+12.7 2021-2022 Parafencing Selection Criteria

-IWAS World Cup entries are not limited in number and any interested, classification-eligible athlete may attend.
+IWAS World Cup entries are not limited in number and any interested, classification-eligible athlete in good standing with USA Fencing may attend.
 Registrations must be processed by the USA Fencing National Office.